-Lifelong education… what do we mean by that?
+Lifelong education and learning… what do we mean by that?
 Well, just what it says!
 Education that continues throughout your life.

 As opposed to mandatory education like at school, lifelong learning is self-motivated and continuous.
 It’s for those who are always upskilling and looking to develop professionally.
 It’s for the ambitious go-getters who love a challenge.